jira-helper/jira-helper/README.md

 ### During development

-When code changes Webpack will automatically update the codebase in the `dist` folder.

-Press “Update” in the ["Extensions"](chrome://extensions/) developer menu  and then reload the page, where the extension is being tested.
+Run `npm run build` after you change the code.
+Then press “Update” in the ["Extensions"](chrome://extensions/) developer menu  and then reload the page, where the extension is being tested.

 ### Maintaining a git branch and git commits